anskarl/LoMRF/doc/1_1_knowledge_base.md

 In the given knowledge base, the domain type `values` is composed of two constants, that is `Foo` and `Bar`.
 Furthermore, the knowledge base contains a single definite clause for the head predicate `Head(Foo, t)`.
 LoMRF will compute the decomposed predicate completion for the predicates having `Head/2` as signature.
-However, the definition for the head predicate `Head(Foo, t)` is missing and thus LoMRF will implicitly define it as false - i.e., `Head(Foo, t) <=> False`.
+However, the definition for the head predicate `Head(Bar, t)` is missing and thus LoMRF will implicitly define it as false - i.e., `Head(Bar, t) <=> False`.
 As a result, the final form of the knowledge base is given below:
 ```lang-none
 BodyPredicate1(t) ^ BodyPredicate2(t) => Head(Foo, t).